user

 [assembly:AssemblyVersion("9.9.9.9")]

-Alternatively, in instances where a fixed number isn’t practical, you can match your SemVer package version and add a 0 on the fourth number.
+If a fixed version number isn’t practical, no worries—you can just match your SemVer package version and add a 0 on the fourth number.

 // Package Version number 5.4.2